 I was failing miserably at serving Ashley.
 I was being controlling, lashing out verbally, and not being there to just listen to her frustrations.

 What changed?
 We had a “make or break” moment a couple years ago where things came to a head.
-Thankfully, God got hold of my heart and told me that to save my marriage I had to “let go”.
+Thankfully, God got hold of my heart and told me that to save my marriage with the post nuptial agreements which I had to “let go”.
 I had to let go of trying to have everything my way.
 I had to let go of trying so hard to make everything perfect.
 And, most importantly, I had to start serving my wife in the way she received loved.
 In this process of letting go, God has transformed our relationship and our business.
 Below are some of the simple steps I tried to take to implement more serving in my interactions with Ashley.